Generic selectors

 Step 5: List Databases

 Instead of testing the connection, click on List Databases.
-This should display all relevant databases on the server.
+This should display all available databases on the server.

 Listing databases in QGIS